The Optimal Sample Complexity of Linear Contracts: Introduction

 Finally, we define the learning objective.
-The principal's goal is to find a contract $t$ that maximizes the expected utility $U_p(\mathcal{D}, t) = \mathbb{E}_{\theta \sim \mathcal{D}}[u_p(\theta, t)]$ over an unknown distribution of agent types $\mathcal{D}$.
+The principal's goal is to find a contract $t$ that maximizes the expected utility $u_p(\mathcal{D}, t) = \mathbb{E}_{\theta \sim \mathcal{D}}[u_p(\theta, t)]$ over an unknown distribution of agent types $\mathcal{D}$.
 The learning model of \cite{duetting2025pseudodimensioncontracts} assumes the principal has access to a dataset $\rS=\{\theta_{1},\ldots,\theta_{s}\}$ of $s$ i.i.d. samples from $\mathcal{D}$, and for each sample $\theta_i \in \rS$, the principal is given the full type (i.e., the production function $f^{(i)}$ and cost vector $c^{(i)}$), which allows the principal to simulate the agent's behavior and compute $u_p(\theta_i, t)$ for any candidate contract $t$.

 As described, the basic framework of \cite{duetting2025pseudodimensioncontracts} assumes the principal receives samples of full agent types.
-We will, however, make a slightly weaker assumption, namely that the principal only has oracle access to compute the empirical utility $u_{p}(\rS,t)=\frac{1}{s}\sum_{i=1}^{s}u_p(\theta_i, t)$ for any candidate contract $t$, but is not given the specific type of the sampled agent nor their set of actions.
-This assumption is weaker than the basic assumption made in \cite{duetting2025pseudodimensioncontracts} and still captures the offline setting, where the principal first gathers information to compute $u_{p}(\rS,t)$ for any $t$ and then does not interact with the agents again.
+We will, however, make a slightly weaker assumption, namely that the principal only has oracle access to compute the empirical utility $u_p(\rS,t)=\frac{1}{s}\sum_{i=1}^{s}u_p(\theta_i, t)$ for any candidate contract $t$, but is not given the specific type of the sampled agent nor their set of actions.
+This assumption is weaker than the basic assumption made in \cite{duetting2025pseudodimensioncontracts} and still captures the offline setting, where the principal first gathers information to compute $u_p(\rS,t)$ for any $t$ and then does not interact with the agents again.
 To the best of our knowledge, some of the results from \cite{duetting2025pseudodimensioncontracts} also hold in this weaker setting; we will comment on this when in order.
+Furthermore, following \cite{duetting2025pseudodimensioncontracts}, we assume oracle access to $u_p(\rS,t)$ in order to isolate the statistical question studied here: how many samples are needed for empirical utility to generalize to expected utility.
+This abstracts away from the computational problem of evaluating or optimizing empirical utilities, which is an important line of work in its own right \cite{babaioff2006combinatorial,dutting2021complexity,Dtting2021CombinatorialC,duetting2022multi,ezra2023Inapproximability,dutting2024combinatorial,deo2024supermodular,DEFK24,DuettingFTC24,DBLP:journals/corr/abs-2403-09794}, but is not the focus of this paper.